tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 - Install and setup [kubectl] in your local environment
 - Install [clusterctl]
-- Tinkerbell stack with all services using a kubernetes backend. *Full docs for this don't exist yet.
-These docs are scheduled to be included in the v0.3.0 release.*
+- A running [Tinkerbell stack].

 ### Initialize the management cluster

 Now that we've got clusterctl installed and all the prerequisites in place, let's transform the Kubernetes cluster into a management cluster by using `clusterctl init`.
 This only needs to be run once.
+For this quick start, run this against the same
+Kubernetes cluster where the Tinkerbell stack is installed.

 The command accepts as input a list of providers to install; when executed for the first time, `clusterctl init` automatically adds to the list the `cluster-api` core provider, and if unspecified, it also adds the `kubeadm` bootstrap